 Contested Sequel: While many consider this one of the best Sonic games ever, some don't like the level progression structure in comparison to the original, since the player is forced to cycle between multiple styles in the same story instead of choosing a playstyle along with the story.
 Some do like it as a way to streamline the story compared to the slower-paced Sonic Adventure.

 Demonic Spiders: The Artificial Chaos.
 They have very fast attacks, only their head is vulnerable, and a few can reproduce or hide in their bodies to be invulnerable.

-The Last Story ending has a subtle reason for why Shadow powers down from his Super form & Sonic doesn't - You start the preceding boss battle with Sonic, and each successful hit switches the other Hedgehog in, whilst the one who is not being used collects some rings to stay powered up, and it's a six hit boss.
+The Last Story ending has a subtle reason for why Shadow powers down from his Super form and Sonic doesn't — you start the preceding boss battle with Sonic, and each successful hit switches the other hedgehog in, whilst the one who is not being used collects some rings to stay powered up, and it's a six-hit boss.
 Whilst travelling past the boss leads to the characters switching out again, Shadow is meant to be the one to get the last hit.

 In later Sonic games, it is shown that Shadow survived falling to Earth from space.
 At the beginning of Sonic Unleashed, Sonic proceeds to do the exact same thing.

 The title of Eggman's theme song "E.G.G.M.A.N." is strange, since Eggman isn't an acronym for anything.
 However, the way it's written does invoke the way the game's Boss Subtitles appear one letter at a time.
 You can almost hear the typewriter sound effect.